Quantum loop algebras and l-root operators: The algebra and statement of main result

 \begin{rem} The relations (\ref{cycleser}) are analogs of the Serre relations.
-Note that in contrast to (\ref{Serre}), they do not involve a sum over the symmetric group $\Sigma_s$.
+In contrast to (\ref{Serre}), they do not involve a sum over the symmetric group $\Sigma_s$.
+It is interesting to note that they take the same form as the Serre relations for the finite-type quantum group, but ``decorated'' with shifts in ``special position'', cf. \S\ref{sticksec} below.
 For clarity, let us list their explicit form for $\E^-$, case-by-case: \bea